severalprojects/Recipe_Analysis/README.md

 <p align="center"> <img src="iAnalysis.jpg"> </p>

+* **ingParse.py** has some helper methods to parse ingredients in some of the above code (for example, extracting numbers, rendering fractions as floating points, stripping out special/annoying characters, etc).

 ## Forthcoming: ##

 * currently building MySQL database to store scraped data and an interface to continue to add data to the database over time.